 Working on the research is a team of capable and dedicated academics and researchers, with a wealth of experience in ageing and ageing-related research.
 The team members span the three main disciplines of the Centre – Economics, Sociology, and Psychology.

-In the field of Economics our local team members include Professor Denis Leung, an expert on survey data methodology, widely cited for his collaborative health research; Professor Phang Sock Yong, an expert on housing issues internationally and in Singapore as well as survey design, modelling and analysis on housing data; and Professor Yu Jun, and econometrician who has vast experience and expertise in analysing high-frequency and mixed-frequency longitudinal panel data.
+In the field of Economics our local team members include Professor Denis Leung, an expert on survey data methodology, widely cited for his collaborative health research and Professor Phang Sock Yong, an expert on housing issues internationally and in Singapore as well as survey design, modelling and analysis on housing data.

 Our overseas team members in Economics include Professor Michael Hurd and Professor Susann Rohwedder from the RAND Center for the Study of Ageing.
 As part of the research team, they contribute their expertise and experience in survey methodology and empirical analysis, particularly for large-scale studies on health and retirement.